MicrosoftDocs/azure-docs/articles/azure-signalr/howto-shared-private-endpoints.md

 ## Shared Private Link Resources Management

 Private endpoints of secured resources that are created through Azure SignalR Service APIs are referred to as *shared private link resources*.
 This is because you're "sharing" access to a resource, such as an Azure Function, that has been integrated with the [Azure Private Link service](https://azure.microsoft.com/services/private-link/).
-These private endpoints are created inside Azure SignalR Service execution environment and are not directly visible to you.
+These private endpoints are created inside Azure SignalR Service execution environment and aren't directly visible to you.

 > [!NOTE]
 > The examples in this article are based on the following assumptions: